Rabbits & "Pocket Pets"

 Gaps in Protection

 Across Chicagoland, communities are phasing out pet stores—shifting toward adoption-based models that prioritize animal welfare.
-While surrounding areas across Cook County have embraced these protections, Lincolnwood still allows rabbits to be sold from breeders, creating gaps in protection seen across the rest of Cook County and surrounding communities.
+While surrounding areas across Cook County have embraced these protections, Lincolnwood still allows rabbits to be sold from breeders, creating gaps in protection.

 Species reportedly or potentially sold (past or present) at The Animal Store: